The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 \subsubsection{Masking and de-magnification map}

-To be able to imitate physical properties of the galaxy as they would have been observed in a slit spectrum without gravitational lensing, we extracted the global spectroscopic properties of the galaxy by the following method.
+To emulate properties of the galaxy as they would have been observed in a slit spectrum without gravitational lensing, we extracted the global spectroscopic properties of the galaxy by the following method.
 First, we constructed a mask which contained only the one lensed image that covers the largest part of the source galaxy.
 The region, which is found in P1, is shown in \autoref{fig:kinemask}.
 This galaxy image is bounded in both directions along the arc by crossing critical curves, and in the off-arc direction predominantly by the [\ion{O}{3}] S/N based mask from \autoref{sec:masking}.

 The location of the critical curves is derived from the lensing model of \citet{sharon2022}.
 To compensate for differential magnification within the mask, we used magnification maps derived from the same work.
 We used the Python package \texttt{Reproject} to project the magnification maps onto the WCS of the drizzled NIRSpec cube of P1.
 We then applied the combined S/N and critical curve mask to the magnification map as well.
 The inverse of the resulting masked map can then be used to compensate for differential magnification.
 We note that the exact delineation of the mask along the critical curve is of limited importance: Magnification is high in the vicinity of the critical curve, and since we weigh the data by the inverse magnification, a few pixels too many or too few in this region will have very limited impact on the resulting values of integrated and weighted quantities.